-21st Century Play Dates: How USC Annenberg’s Innovation Lab brings together diverse communities to provoke innovation
+21st Century Play Dates: How USC Annenberg’s Innovation Lab brings together diverse communities to provoke innovation and unleash human potential.

 Academic conferences disseminate research; they don’t engender innovation.
 At the Annenberg Innovation Lab, that’s not our style.
 We invite media executives, academic leaders, and students to explore provocative questions and create communities of innovators.
 We call these high-speed ideation sessions Think & Do Workshops.

 Established in 2011, USC’s Annenberg Innovation Lab (AIL) focuses on media, culture, and society as the basis for innovation at the intersection of art, science, design, and engineering.
 The lab is funded by sponsor gifts, grants and a small start up fund from USC’s Annenberg School of Communication and Journalism.
-Our sponsored partners include media executives, content providers, and media technologists from some of the world’s largest media, entertainment & technology companies.
+Our sponsors partners include media executives, content providers, and media technologists from some of the world’s largest media, entertainment & technology companies.

-Over the past two years, we have been designing an innovation process we call “Think & Do.”
+Over the past three years, we have been designing an innovation process we call “Think & Do.”
 These six-hour workshops provide a formal but atypical ideation process through which people tackle provocative questions and develop new products and collaborations that extend beyond the day-long workshop.

 “Knowledge is fundamentally changing from being contained within a corporation to being contained within ecosystems of partners." - John Seeley Brown

 Universities convene conferences.
 They disseminate research.
 They don’t convene “ecosystems.”
 In fact, ecosystems can’t be convened.
 By their nature, they are organic systems communicating across permeable boundaries.
 AIL’s challenge then is to foster ecosystems or wide, interconnected networks of people, places, practices and processes that are capable of innovating, breaking conceptual ruts, and seeing new patterns.